 The continuous flow intersection (CFI), also called a cross-over displaced left turn (XDL or DLT intersection) is an intersection design that solves these issues with a unique, efficient design.
 It eliminates the congestion caused by drivers making left turns.

-“The idea is to have left-turning drivers start their turn 900-1,000 yards before the intersection,” says Paul Wells, SEH highway designer.
-“This is considered an undisturbed left.
+“The idea is to have left-turning drivers start their turn at a signal controlled intersection several hundred feet before the intersection,” says Paul Wells, SEH highway designer.
+“This allows left-turn movements to proceed simultaneously with the through traffic.
 People wanting to continue forward can stay in motion, instead of being stuck behind someone who can’t get through an intersection.”

 Related Content: To the Future: What Do Driverless Cars Mean for Road Design

-With this type of interchange, a single traffic signal that normally alternates between the eight different movements at the intersection is replaced by three signals that only control two separate movements at each signal.
+With this type of interchange, a single traffic signal that normally alternates between eight different movements at the intersection is replaced by three signals that only control two separate movements at each signal.
 There is the potential to stop three times: once at a midblock signal as you approach the intersection, once at the intersection and once at a midblock signal after leaving the intersection.
-However, with careful signal coordination, traffic can keep flowing significantly more efficiently, safely and smoothly.
+However, with careful signal coordination, traffic can keep flowing significantly more efficiently, safely and smoothly without those potential stops.

 Centennial ultimately chose the CFI to help alleviate the congestion and keep traffic flowing smoothly.